Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Introduction

+\cite{zanella2017dirichlet} embedded the finite $n$-dimensional Markov chain into the infinite-dimensional space $\mathbb{R}^{\infty}$, updating the first $n$ components while drawing the remaining components independently from the target distribution and then holding them fixed.
+They proved Mosco convergence of Dirichlet forms associated with the resulting infinite-dimensional Markov chains to the limiting Dirichlet form, as $n$ goes to infinity.
 The following concerns arose.
 Firstly, with i.i.d. product-formed target density, extending the finite-dimensional chain to an infinite dimension is not necessary.
 In fact, it can be tackled by sampling a single one-dimensional target thanks to the product structure (page $6095$, \cite{yang2020optimal}).
 Secondly, probability distributions may not be finite in infinite-dimension, such as the Gibbs measure (see detailed explanations in Section \ref{sec:Gibbs_measures}).
-Thirdly, the i.i.d. form is too limited (page $6095$, \cite{yang2020optimal}), after \cite{gelman1997weak} optimal scaling analysis focuses on non-(i.i.d.) product-formed target density (see, e.g. \cite{Breyer2000From, bedard2007weak, bedard2008optimal, beskos2009optimal, mattingly2012diffusion, yang2020optimal}).
+Thirdly, the i.i.d. form is too limited (page $6095$, \cite{yang2020optimal}).
+After \cite{gelman1997weak} optimal scaling analysis focuses on non-(i.i.d.) product-formed target density (see, e.g. \cite{Breyer2000From, Neal2006Optimal,bedard2007weak, bedard2008optimal, beskos2009optimal, mattingly2012diffusion, Hairer2014Spectral, yang2020optimal}).
 Hence, whether Mosco convergence of Dirichlet forms is useful in modern optimal scaling analysis is an open question.
-Addressing these concerns is our goal.